stikkireddy/chicago-vibe-coding/PROMPTS.md

 - Add spec-driven development resources and command examples
 - Update authentication slides to emphasize JWT tokens and stateless auth
 - Focus final slide on project-specific tech stack rather than generic tools

+### Visual & Design Updates
+- Fix color contrast issues for dark mode environments
+- "fix the color i cant see it its dark mode"
+- "make it so that the left and the right are aligned cleanly in this new slide like a grid with the title"
+- Adjust slide backgrounds from light colors to dark (gray-800) with white text
+- Structure slides with interactive elements, code examples, and visual transitions
+- Remove emojis from slides to create professional appearance

+### File Management
+- "you should fix @slides/slides.md to refer to these new slides"
+- "dont rename any slide just make a new slide"
+- "on the right mention to use github to manage code"

 ## Navigation & UI Layout
 - Clean up router to automatically redirect to dashboard